omarmohsen/katacoda-scenarios-1/jenkins-scenario/step2.md

 4- Search for the plugins you want to install, and check their box.

-5- Click `Install without restart`
+5- Click `Download and restart`.

+6- Check the Box `Restart Jenkins when installation is complete and no jobs are running`.

 Now you have installed the plugins you will need for creating your pipeline.